AI and Human: How to create a fruitful collaboration for Customer Care?

 It has been demonstrated that the use of chatbots may be more appreciated by customers in certain situations: most prefer to deal with chatbots to obtain information about a product or an order status; while they prefer to interact with a human for a claim or making an appointment.

-Hence, it is important to understand the uses of bots today.
+Hence, it is important to understand how we use bots today.
 A chatbot does not know what it has not been taught.
 Therefore, it is only efficient in its main use i.e. the one for which it was designed.

 Creating a bot that does everything is a very complex task and it makes more sense to design an agent that can handle well a single subject.